No events to show

 Participants will explore ways to use technology as a tool for teachers to develop and support new relationships with students and their families.
 In this session, participants will discuss creative ways to use technology to support aspects of social emotional learning for students.
 Participants will walk away with tips and activity ideas for young children as well as tips for connecting with families.

-Participants are highly encouraged to register and attend one Part 1 session and one Part 2 session (either morning or afternoon).
+Participants are highly encouraged to register and attend one Part 1 session and one Part 2 session.
 Registration is required for each workshop.
-You can select either morning and afternoon sessions for each topic.

 - Price: $75 per session